 Korea Gig Guide was started to help people keep track of the concerts going on in Seoul and around Korea more easily.
 Yes, really, Korea does have some great acts, with live singing and instruments and everything.
 In addition to live music, Korea Gig Guide also talks about art events, cultural festivals, music history and just about anything we find interesting and that we would like people to know about.
+If you would like to contact Korea Gig Guide, please use the email addresses below (do not comment on this page).

 Korea Gig Guide’s other great contributors include: